 Post-doctoral certificate programs generally focus on clinical practice.
 They are geared toward post-doctoral individuals who focused more on academia or research in their doctoral program but wish to work in clinical practice.

-How to Get a Doctoral Certificate
+How to Get a Post-Doctoral Certificate

 Once you obtain your doctorate you can enroll in a post-doctoral certificate program.
 You will be required to provide official transcripts, personal statements, and letters of recommendation.
 You may be asked to provide a resume if you have been in the work field.

 You will take courses that will prepare you for work as a clinical psychologist.
 Topics might include:

 - Personality theories